Diane_Kenwood_20180308_5DB_9744_15_5353_42.jpg

 Camber Sands, Sussex

 Another vast, dune-backed beach (I do love a big beach) which is both sandy and has shingle stretches too.
 A large part of the sandy beach is unencumbered by facilities, but there are cafes and shops alongside the main car park and that stretch does get busy in high season.
-Regulars of this blog and the These are the Heydays newsletter on Substack will know I rented a house right on the beach for a couple of summers and as a result it holds a special place in my heart as a result.
+Regulars of this blog and the These are the Heydays newsletter on Substack will know I rented a house right on the beach for a couple of summers and it holds a special place in my heart as a result.
 Watching horses canter along the sand at low tide (the spring tides go out incredibly far making the beach even more sprawling) remains one of my favourite seaside memories.

 Bamburgh Beach, Northumberland